 Most of the time, if you fracture a bone, it’s because of a fall or trauma.
 Or if you over-exercise, you can get a stress fracture.
 But there’s another type of fracture that can develop sometimes.
-It’s called an avulsion fracture, and it happens when your ligaments or tendons pull a piece of bone away from the rest of the bone.
+It’s called an avulsion fracture, and it happens when your ligaments or tendons pull a small piece of bone away from the rest of the bone.

 “People tend to think of bones as the ‘hardest’ or ‘strongest’ structures in the body,” said Cody Petrie, MD, a sports medicine physician at Banner Health in Phoenix, AZ.
 “But with avulsion fractures, we see that, in some ways, ligaments and tendons are actually stronger than the bones themselves.

 Avulsion fractures can occur in many parts of your body, and you’ll often find them in the hip, elbow or ankle.
 “They can be large or small,” Dr. Petrie said.

 Young athletes are at risk

 Children and adolescents are at higher risk than adults for avulsion fractures.
 That’s because the growth plates in their bones are still open, and those sites are weaker than fully fused bone.
 So, the ligaments or tendons can place enough force on the growth plate to cause an avulsion fracture.

 The demands of sports put more stress on ligaments and tendons.
 Sports and activities that require sudden changes in direction, such as football, ballet, gymnastics and skiing, are more likely to trigger avulsion fractures.
 These fractures are three to five times higher in boys than girls.

 Kids who play sports can take these steps to reduce the risk of fractures:

 - Learn appropriate body mechanics (position of the body when moving) for their sports.